-You should not take naltrexone if you have taken an opioid in the past 7 to 10 days.
-Your healthcare provider may check for the presence of opioids in your system by testing your urine for opioids, or by giving you a medication called naloxone (Narcan®).
+You should not take naltrexone if you have taken an opioid in the past 7 to 10 days (for most opioids) or in the past two weeks for medications containing buprenorphine or methadone, since those opioids are long acting.
+Your healthcare provider may check for the presence of opioids in your system by testing your urine or by giving you a medication called naloxone (Narcan®).
 People who have recently taken opioids will develop opioid withdrawal symptoms when given naloxone.

 A healthcare provider may sometimes recommend supervised administration of naltrexone, which means someone will give you the medication to ensure you are taking it.
 In such cases, alternative dosing strategies may be needed, such as taking 100 mg every other day or 150 mg every three days.
 Your healthcare provider will recommend the best naltrexone dose for your particular situation.